-Experts here at Trotec developed a system to meet the need of one customer, who needed an easier way to load heavy parts onto a Class 2 laser.
-This customised laser machine includes a feeding palette and an automatic-closing side partition, so that heavy parts could be easily loaded, unloaded and transported into the laser workstation.
+Experts here at Trotec developed a system to meet the need of a customer who needed a solution for loading heavy parts onto a Class 2 laser.
+This customised laser machine includes a feeding palette and an automatic-closing side partition.
+This way, the heavy parts could be loaded, unloaded and transported into the laser workstation.
 A coordinated identification and a three-axis-system (x-, y- and z-axis) enables the laser to mark perfectly and exactly where intended.
 Lighter parts can also be loaded and unloaded easily through the front door.

 For labelling long bars of extruded aluminium and steel at one end, the Trotec SpeedMarker 300 was modified, and comes with included part support.
 The substructure was designed so that the machine corresponds with Laser Class 1 and Laser Class 2 (with a laser pointer).

 Rails, pipes and profiles with lengths of 100 - 4000mm can easily be laser-marked.
 Small, single parts and smaller batches of other components can be inserted directly into the labelling chamber, and the laser marking station can be used portably This increases the freedom and flexibility of the machine.
 The labelling program uses a code from a working document, and the variable labelling content is transferred with an ERP database connection to the laser software.

 The SpeedMarker 700 can be adapted for laser marking long, over-sized parts.
 Long pieces can be inserted into an automated feeder, moved into the labelling chamber, marked and finally shifted onto a conveyor belt.
 To ensure safe work practices, the supply and discharge openings are closed and sealed.